-PROFESSOR PATRICK J. FOX, Head, Department of Civil and Environmental Engineering
+PROFESSOR PEGGY JOHNSON, Head, Department of Civil and Environmental Engineering

 The program in Civil and Environmental Engineering is designed to provide the basic undergraduate education required for private practice and public service in civil engineering, and/or continue formal education.
 Emphasis is placed on the fundamentals of civil engineering principles and design techniques.
 Students utilize basic engineering science concepts in several of the different specialty areas (e.g., construction/management, environmental, materials/pavement design/geotechnical, structures, transportation, and water resources).
 Finally the students are able to choose an area of specialization for professional practice or graduate studies.

 The educational objectives of our undergraduate program will prepare our graduates to:

 The undergraduate program will provide students with:

 a. an ability to apply knowledge of mathematics, science, and engineering;